-The presenter, Anita Chin will show you how the ‘big idea’ of place value progresses from Yrs 3-6 using a range of teaching tools.
-Finding a balance between using concrete materials, visual models, and formal written recordings can be challenging.
-However, with the use of basic concrete materials that you can pick up and run with, whole-class differentiated instruction is doable.
+The presenter, Anita Chin will help you find a balance between concrete materials, visual models and formal written recordings by using basic concrete materials that you can pick up and run with.
+You will experience and understand how whole-class differentiated instruction is doable.

 This hands-on workshop will empower you with strategies to:

 - simplify and streamline your equipment and other teaching tools